wlauu/361a77e3-1b49-471f-a65e-b397dc27ad1b/README.md

 <h1>Testing the application</h1>

 Some unit tests have been set up for the three user inputs (studentID, reportID and redo), using Jest.
-The testing script can be run with "run npm test", and tests both a valid input as well as an invalid input.
+The testing script can be run with "npm run test", and tests both a valid input as well as an invalid input.